Special birational transformations of type (2,1): Quadratically symmetric varieties and prolongations

 \begin{theorem} Let $X \subset \BP V$ be a prime Fano manifold.
 Then $X \subset \BP V$ is a quadratically symmetric variety if and only if $X = Z(\sigma)$ for a special system of quadrics $\sigma$.
 In particular, Theorem \ref{t.bir} gives a classification of quadratically symmetric prime Fano manifolds. \end{theorem}

 \begin{proof} From Theorem \ref{t.bir} and Proposition \ref{p.Zqsv}, the manifold $Z(\sigma)$ associated to a special system of quadrics $\sigma$ is a quadratically symmetric prime Fano manifold.

 Conversely, a quadratically symmetric prime Fano manifold is of the form $Z(\sigma)$ by Proposition \ref{p.Landsberg} where $\sigma$ is its second fundamental form.
-By Proposition 2.15 of \cite{AS2}, the locus $\sigma(u, u)=0$ is exactly the VMRT at a general point of $X$.
-Since $Z(\sigma)$ is a prime Fano manifold, its VMRT at a general point is smooth and irreducible by Proposition 6.6 of \cite{FH}.
+By Corollary 2.15 (iv) of \cite{AS2}, the locus $\sigma(u, u)=0$ is exactly the VMRT at a general point of $X$.
+Since $Z(\sigma)$ is a quadratically symmetric prime Fano manifold, there are Euler vector fields through general points of $Z(\sigma)$, hence its VMRT at a general point is smooth and irreducible by Proposition 6.6 of \cite{FH}.
 This implies that $X \subset \pit V$ is $Z(\sigma)$ associated to a special system of quadratics $\sigma$. \end{proof}

 Theorem \ref{t.qsv} enables us to relate special quadratic manifolds to the problem studied in \cite{FH}.
 Let us recall the basic definitions.

 \begin{definition} Let $V$ be a complex vector space and $\fg \subset {\rm End}(V)$ a Lie subalgebra.
 The {\em first prolongation} (denoted by $\fg^{(1)}$) of $\fg$ is the space of bilinear homomorphisms $A: \Sym^{2}V \to V$ such that for any fixed $w \in V$, the endomorphism $A_{w}: V \to V$ defined by is in $\fg$.
 In other words, $\fg^{(1)} = \Hom(\Sym^{2}V, V) \cap \Hom(V, \fg)$. \end{definition}